Authors | Speakers | Reviewers

 Reviewer feedback

-Final paper submission, speaker registration, bio notes and publication agreement
+Final paper submission, speaker registration, bio notes, and publication agreement

 ProMPT: ACG online conference proceedings portal